Pacing on the GRE Math Sections

 So what’s the takeaway from this?
 (Besides factorials scare the living <expletive> out of me!)

-Well, why waste time on a very difficult question when you can simply scroll to an easier question.
-Think of it this way: in 35 minutes you want to score as many points as you can, and each question is worth the same.
+Well, why waste time on a very difficult question when you can simply scroll to an easier question?

 If I paid you 1,000 dollars for every apple you picked from a tree in 35 minutes, what would you do?
 You would go for the low hanging fruit.
-You would not waste your time climbing to the very top of the tree to pluck an apple that is worth the same number as an apple that you can simply reach out and grab with both your feet planted on the ground.
+You would not waste your time climbing to the very top of the tree to pluck an apple that has the same value as an apple that you can simply reach out and grab with both your feet planted on the ground.

-Of course after a certain point—that is to get a high score—you must grab the fruit up on high, and go for the difficult questions.
-But make you’ve answered the easy ones first.
+Of course after a certain point—that is to get a high score—you must grab the fruit up on the highest branches–those difficult and very difficult questions.
+But, you will feel better on test day knowing you’ve put away all those easier points before tackling the more complex questions.

 If you are staring at a question and have been unable to devise a solution after a minute, you should seriously consider moving on to the next question.
 Again, keep the low-hanging fruit metaphor in mind.

 If, however, you are dealing with a difficult math question (and it is clear that it is difficult), then take a couple of minutes, as some questions will clearly take that much time.
-That is do not freak out on a question that is clearly convoluted just because you’ve taken 2 minutes.
-As long as you are headed toward the solution, persevere.
+In other words, do not freak out on a question that is clearly convoluted just because you’ve taken 2 minutes.
+As long as you are headed toward the solution, persevere

 Using the time schematic above, we can see that easy questions can take less than a minute.
 It is important to answer these questions confidently and move on.
 If you dither, then that is time that could be spent on a more difficult question.
-However, do not race through an easy question, because than it defeats my whole low-hanging fruit sermon—missing a question that you could easily have answered correctly had you spent that extra second does not make sense (especially if you are racing towards difficult questions that you may not even answer correctly in the first place).
+However, do not race through an easy question.
+That defeats my whole low-hanging fruit sermon—rushing and ultimately missing a question that you could easily have answered correctly does not make sense (especially if you are racing towards difficult questions that you may not even answer correctly in the first place).

 Author